sumehta/FBMA/README.md

 Considering there are two classes.
 The first field is the record text while the second field is the record label.

 ```
-baghdad national iraqi news agency nina the armed forces have killed dozens of terrorists including three suicide bombers during repelling an attack by daesh on gonna village in sharqat <s> a source in the defense ministry told the national iraqi news agency/ nina that daesh terrorist gangs attacked this morning the military units stationed in the district of sharqat khanokah village where they were addressed and inflicted them heavy losses killing gonna large number of the terrorist enemy including 3 suicide bombers and dismantled 20 explosive devices planted by terrorists to hinder the progress of the armed forces end,0
+baghdad national iraqi news agency nina the armed forces have killed dozens of  terrorists including
+three suicide bombers during repelling an attack by daesh on gonna village in sharqat <s> a source
+in the defense ministry told the national iraqi news agency/ nina that daesh terrorist gangs attacked
+this morning the military units stationed in the district of sharqat khanokah village where they
+were addressed and inflicted them heavy losses killing gonna large number of the terrorist enemy
+including 3 suicide bombers and dismantled 20 explosive devices planted by terrorists to hinder
+the progress
+of the armed forces end, 0
 ```